sferik/twitter-ruby/README.md

 * `#saved_search_destroy` is now `#destroy_saved_search`
 * `#status_destroy` is now `#destroy_status`

-### Errors
-The `Twitter::Error::ClientError` and `Twitter::Error::ServerError` class
-hierarchy has been removed.
-All errors now inherit directly from `Twitter::Error`.

 ### Null Objects
 In version 4, methods you would expect to return a `Twitter` object would return `nil` if that object was missing.
 This may have resulted in a